byt3bl33d3r/DOUBLETAP/README.md

 1. The new SprayingToolkit update is built to support proxying everything through DOUBLETAP.
 No more IP blacklisting on password sprays 😈
 2. ENTROPICFORESIGHT is built to support proxying everything through DOUBLETAP.
 No more API keys and/or rate limiting when trying to scrape OSINT data 😈
-2. Scraping with Headless Browsers, this will work a lot better once I implement the "domain pre-loads" and the domain allow/deny lists.
+2. Scraping with Headless Browsers (Note: You're going to want to use the `allowlist` and/or the `prestage` options if you do this.
+See [this](proxy-options--customization) section.)
 3. Anything that can benefit from a new IP on each request 😈 make the possibilities flow through you.

 ## OPSEC Considerations, Detection & Defense